In this Article:

 - # of Customers: how many customers are in that particular segment.

-- Total revenue: how much revenue you've earned from this segment in the past year.
+- Total revenue: how much revenue you've earned from this segment.

 - Average Customer Lifetime Value (ACLV) of the segment: how much, on average, each customer in that segment is worth to your store, now and in the future.